dstanesc/FluidFramework/experimental/dds/tree2/docs/data-binder/README.md

 };
 ```

-Syntax trees are compiled into an internal representation optimized for processing.
+Syntax trees are compiled into an internal representation, optimized for processing.
 The internal representation is described by the `BindTree` type.

 Example: